 - (a) Once the FNAT supervising psychologist or designee approves a patient referral pursuant to section 4900, they shall assign that referred patient to an FNAT psychologist.
 The assigned FNAT psychologist shall conduct an initial evaluation to verify a referred patient's need for treatment in the ETP.
-The initial evaluation shall follow the timelines set forth in Welfare and Institutions Code section 4144, subdivision (b), and shall include, but not be limited to, the following: - (1) An interview of a referred patient's Standard Treatment Environment Treatment Team. - (2) A review of a referred patient's medical record. - (3) A review of a referred patient's history of violence. - (4) A review of a referred patient's violence risk level. - (5) A review of a referred patient's need for treatment in the ETP. - (b) Upon completion of the initial evaluation, the FNAT shall provide the initial evaluation to the FNAP for a Placement Evaluation Meeting pursuant to section 4902.
+The initial evaluation shall follow Welfare and Institutions Code section 4144, subdivision (b), and shall include but not be limited to the following: - (1) An interview of a referred patient's Standard Treatment Environment Treatment Team. - (2) A review of a referred patient's medical record. - (3) A review of a referred patient's history of violence. - (4) A review of a referred patient's violence risk level. - (5) A review of a referred patient's need for treatment in the ETP. - (b) Upon completion of the initial evaluation, the FNAT shall provide the initial evaluation to the FNAP for a placement evaluation meeting pursuant to section 4902.